akif2543/disarray/README.md

 ![Disarray Registration Errors](app/assets/images/readme/session.gif "Authentication errors")

-Users can create an account and then use those same credentials to sign in in the future.
+Users can create an account and then use those same credentials to sign-in in the future.
 Required fields are checked for presence errors on the frontend before a request is made, and then errors are displayed much as they are on Discord.
 A demo user also exists so that people can access the site and peruse its features without needing to sign up first.
+Users can edit their profile, including their password, after their account has been created.

 ### Servers

 ![Disarray Server Options](app/assets/images/readme/servers.gif "Create or join a server")

 Users can create or join a server to chat with their friends.
 Each server can have multiple distinct chat channels.
+Users can set server-specific nicknames.

 ### Chat